the-clothing-loop/website/server/pkg/largeroutechange/README.md

 // The new bus stop route
 routeNewKeys := []string{"a", "b", "c", "j", "e", "f", "h", "g", "i", "d"},

-lrc := largeroutechange.New(busStopKeys)
+lrc := noderoute.New(busStopKeys)

 // Reshape the route to a data format that contains pointers to the previous and next node. routeOldNodes := lrc.NewNodeRoute(routeOldIDs) routeNewNodes := lrc.NewNodeRoute(routeNewIDs)